COIT's Water Damage Restoration Services include

 - Full understanding and application of Psychrometry

-- Manage customized remediation protocols in category 3 water & mold contamination conditions
+- Ability to manage customized remediation protocols in category 3 water and mold contamination conditions

-- Follow the IICRC S-500 guidelines without exception
+- The IICRC S-500 guidelines that they must follow without exception

-- Inspect using instruments that determine moisture levels in the air, on surface materials and sub-surface materials
+- Inspection instruments to determine moisture levels in the air, on surface materials and sub-surface materials

-- Create a detailed drying plan to safely remove moisture as quickly and economically as possible
+- Ability to create a detailed drying plan to safely remove moisture as quickly and economically as possible

 When disaster strikes, turn to a name you can trust.
 We know that water damage can throw your entire life off-balance, and COIT’s team of Restoration Specialists can help get your home or business back to normal.
 Our technicians are IICRC certified* and follow the industry-standard IICRC S-500 guidelines for water damage restoration.

-Call us 7 days a week, 24 hours a day.
-The first 48 hours are essential.
+When it comes to water damage, the first 48 hours are essential.
+That’s why you can call COIT seven days a week, 24 hours a day.
 The sooner a Restoration Specialist arrives to get the drying process started, the better.
 Waiting can increase the risk of lasting damage to structures, as well as the risk of mold growth.
 If the water is coming from an inside source, such as a toilet or sink, find the shut-off valve and turn it off immediately.
-As soon as that is done, call COIT water damage restoration services.
+As soon as that is done, call COIT Water Damage Restoration Services.

 What Happens Next?
 The Water Damage Restoration Process